Frequently Asked Questions

 How is SnapMealPlan different from Paprika?

-Paprika requires recipe URLs and doesn't have AI meal planning.
-SnapMealPlan is built for screenshot import and generates meal plans automatically based on your schedule.
+Paprika requires recipe URLs and focuses on recipe storage.
+SnapMealPlan is built for screenshot import and has a visual plate builder for quick meal planning.
 Paprika is a one-time purchase ($5) while SnapMealPlan is subscription-based.
 See full comparison.

 How is SnapMealPlan different from Copy Me That?

-Copy Me That focuses on URL clipping.
-SnapMealPlan is built for screenshots and has AI-powered meal planning that considers your weekly schedule.
+Copy Me That focuses on URL clipping for recipe collection.
+SnapMealPlan is built for screenshots and has a component-based plate builder for fast, flexible meal planning.
 Both have family sharing.
 See full comparison.

 Is SnapMealPlan better than a free spreadsheet?

 If you're saving recipe screenshots, yes.
-Spreadsheets can't extract recipes from images or generate meal plans.
-If you're just listing meals for the week, a free spreadsheet might be enough.
+Spreadsheets can't extract recipes from images.
+For meal planning, the plate builder is faster than typing into cells.
+But if you're just listing meals for the week, a free spreadsheet might be enough.
 See free alternatives.

 Who Should Use SnapMealPlan